Tochukz/Microservice/Developing-Microservices-with-NodeJS/readme.md

 Pattern matching is one of the most flexible software patterns that you can use for microservices.

 __Patrun pattern-matching library__
 It is used by Seneca in order to execute the pattern matching and decide which service should respond to the call.

+__Reusing patterns__
+Patrun always tries to match the closest and most concrete pattern that it can find with the following two dimensions:
+* The longest chain of matches
+* The order of the patterns
+It will always try to find the best fit, and if there is an ambiguity, it will match the first pattern found.